Ervin Bulku: Managerial career

-On 23 March 2019, following the sacking of Albania national team head coach Christian Panucci after the 2–0 home defeat to Turkey in the opening day of UEFA Euro 2020 qualifying campaign, Bulku was announced as the caretaker manager with Sulejman Mema as his assistant for the second match against Andorra two days later.
-In the match played at Estadi Nacional, Albania won comfortably 3–0; two of the goals were scored by Bekim Balaj and Amir Abrashi, who were brought on by Bulku as substitutions.
+On 23 March 2019, following the dismissal of Albania national team head coach Christian Panucci after a 2–0 home defeat to Turkey on the opening matchday of the UEFA Euro 2020 qualifying campaign, Bulku was appointed caretaker manager, with Sulejman Mema serving as his assistant for the following match against Andorra two days later.
+The match was played away and Albania won 3–0, with two of the goals scored in the second half by substitutes Bekim Balaj and Amir Abrashi.